rvnstn/bareos/docs/manuals/source/Configuration/Director.rst

    Software compression gets important if you are writing to a device that does not support compression by itself (e.g. hard disks).
 Otherwise, all modern tape drive do support hardware compression.

    Software compression can also be helpful to reduce the required network bandwidth, as compression is done on the File Daemon.
+In most cases, :strong:`LZ4` is the best choice, because it is relatively fast.
+   If the compression rate of :strong:`LZ4` isn't good enough, you might consider :strong:`LZ4HC`.
    However, using Bareos software compression and device hardware compression together is not advised, as trying to compress precompressed data is a very CPU-intense task and probably end up in even larger data.